 Precision machining is often used with a handful of raw material such as plastic ceramic, metal, composites, steel, bronze, graphite and glass.
 For making precise cuts and removing raw materials intricately, an assortment of tools can be used.
 What you use is entirely based on the raw material used.
 The frequently used tools are milling machines, lathes, saws, grinders, and Electric Discharging Machine (also known as EDM).

 Most frequently used manufacturing equipment is computer controlled heavy-duty machinery that is mean to remove substrate material in order to create intricate components and parts.
 Sometimes, high speed robotics and photochemical process may even be used to fulfil the intended result for the final product.
 Precision machining is utilized to create both small and large objects and parts based on strict manufacturing guidelines specifications and critical tolerances.

 Generally speaking, precision machining is required when material needs to be removed from a raw product to create the finished product.
 It is extremely versatile in a sense that a wide variety of products, objects and parts on an industrial basis can all take advantage the machining technology.

 The parts to be machined generally require tight tolerances variation from nominal dimensions and from part to part, meaning that there is not much room for error during the machining process.
 Fortunately, reliability and precision are the representing characteristics of precision machining.

-Another common application of precision machining involves tools or components requiring a repair or restoration.
+Another common application involves tools or components requiring a repair or restoration.
 Upon being use for a periods of time, the tools or components of an item may require calibration, grooving or welding to restore them to the former state, and precision machining can do just that.

 There are several advantages to precision machining, including: